mongodb/specifications/source/server-selection/server-selection.rst

 waiting threads, depending on how resource limits are implemented by a driver.

-For multi-threaded clients, the general server selection algorithm is modified as follows:
+For multi-threaded clients, the server selection algorithm is as follows:

+1. Record the server selection start time

+2. If the topology wire version is invalid, raise an error

+3. Find suitable servers by topology type and operation type

+4. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, continue to step #5

-- In step #5, when no suitable servers are available for an operation, the client MUST request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed.
+5. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed

+6. If more than ``serverSelectionTimeoutMS`` milliseconds have elapsed since the selection start time, raise a `server selection error`_

+7. Goto Step #2

 Single-threaded server selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Single-threaded drivers do not monitor the topology in the background.
-Instead, they periodically update the topology during server selection.
+Instead, they MUST periodically update the topology during server selection
+as described below.

+When ``serverSelectionTryOnce`` is true, ``serverSelectionTimeoutMS`` has
+no effect; a single immediate topology check will be done if the topology
+starts stale or if the first selection attempt fails.

+When ``serverSelectionTryOnce`` is false, then the server selection loops
+until a server is successfully selected or until
+``serverSelectionTimeoutMS`` is exceeded.

-For such a client, the general server selection algorithm is modified as
+Therefore, for single-threaded clients, the server selection algorithm is
-follows:
+as follows:

+1. Record the server selection start time

+2. Record the maximum time as start time plus ``serverSelectionTimeoutMS``

-- Prior to Step #1, if the topology has not been scanned
+3. If the topology has not been scanned in ``heartBeatFrequencyMS``
-  in ``heartBeatFrequencyMS`` milliseconds
+   milliseconds, mark the topology stale

-  or the topology is marked "stale",
+4. If the topology is stale, proceed as follows:

+   - record the target scan time as last scan time plus ``minHeartBeatFrequencyMS``

+   - if `serverSelectionTryOnce`_ is false and the target scan time would
+     exceed the maximum time, raise a `server selection error`_

+   - if the current time is less than the target scan time, sleep until
+     the target scan time

-  the client MUST do a (blocking) immediate topology check.
+   - do a blocking immediate topology check (which must also update the
+     last scan time and mark the topology as no longer stale)

-- In Step #2, if the topology wire version is invalid,
+5. If the topology wire version is invalid, raise an error
-  the client MUST mark the topology "stale", then raise an error.

-- In Step #6, if serverSelectionTryOnce is true (the default),
+6. Find suitable servers by topology type and operation type

+7. If there are any suitable servers, choose one at random from those
-  then the client MUST mark the topology "stale"
+   within the latency window and return it; otherwise, mark the topology
+   stale and continue to step #8

+8. If `serverSelectionTryOnce`_ is true and the last scan time is newer than
-  and raise a `server selection error`_,
+   the selection start time, raise a `server selection error`_; otherwise,
-  instead of looping.
-  (See the rational for a `"try once" mode`_.)

-  If serverSelectionTryOnce is false,
-  the `Server Discovery and Monitoring`_ specification says
-  the client MUST wait until the previous scan is ``minHeartbeatFrequencyMS`` ago
-  before looping.

-  If ``serverSelectionTimeoutMS`` has expired, a single-threaded driver MUST
-  mark the topology "stale" before raising a server selection error.
+   goto Step #4

+9. If the current time exceeds the maximum time, raise a
+   `server selection error`_

+10. Goto Step #4

 Before using a socket to the selected server, drivers MUST check whether
 the socket has been used in ``socketCheckIntervalMS`` milliseconds (as